foxfluff/rpi-cluster/README.md

    - Gitlab CI Runners
    - A simple web service which requires some basic db functionality (likely a page view counter)

+## Technologies to use

+These are the technologies I wish to familiarize myself with throughout this project.

+- Ansible, perhaps Chef
+- Kubernetes, Docker Swarm
+- Docker Compose, Dockerfile
+- Gitlab CI, perhaps Jenkins or Travis